benmvp/slides/2016/connect/nav-react.md

 - By default, JavaScript arrays, objects and other collections are mutable
 - Normally you would just enforce a standard that data cannot be mutated.
 That's how React works
 - This leads to a lot of defensive copying with the spread operator
+- Making lots of copies can hurt performance
 - Instead you can use a library like Immutable or `seamless-immutable` to have true immutable objects
-- Immutable is the big player, another library from Facebook
+- Immutable is the big player, yet another library from Facebook
 - Only used it a bit, but found the API a bit cumbersome and then I was constantly going to and from Immutable objects.
 Don't _really_ want my React components to have to care, just Redux
 - `seamless-immutable` is an alternative that has data structures that are backwards-compatible
-- The work just like Arrays or Objects except throws errors when you try to mutate and have extra functionality
+- The work just like Arrays or Objects except they don't mutate and have extra functionality

 /////